Familicide in the Federal District in 2023: Chronology

-January 15, 2023 : Carlomam and Horácio stab Thiago, Cláudia and Ana to death and bury their bodies in a cistern, in a rural area of Planaltina.
+15 January 2023: Carlomam and Horácio stab Thiago, Cláudia and Ana to death and bury their bodies in a cistern, in a rural area of Planaltina.

 Investigations

-Investigations began on January 12, after Elizamar's two eldest children noticed that their mother was gone.
-They looked for the police, who began the search, finding the hairdresser's car, with four charred bodies, on a state highway in Cristalina, in Goiás, on January 13.
-Also on the 13th, the complaint that four other members of the family had disappeared – Thiago, Marcos, Renata and Gabriela – was made and the police found a car belonging to Marcos with two charred bodies on the 14th. on the 18th and the bodies of Thiago, Cláudia and Ana, on the 24th.
+Investigations began on 12 January, after Elizamar's two eldest children noticed that their mother was gone.
+They looked for the police, who began the search, finding the hairdresser's car, with four charred bodies, on a state highway in Cristalina, in Goiás, on 13 January.
+Also on the 13th, the complaint that four other members of the family had disappeared – Thiago, Marcos, Renata and Gabriela – was made and the police found a car belonging to Marcos with two charred bodies on the 14th.
+The dismembered body of Marcos was found on the 18th and the bodies of Thiago, Cláudia and Ana, on the 24th.

 According to police investigations, the victims in captivity had been forced to pass personal data and bank information to the criminals, in addition to providing credit cards and passwords.

 Arrest, trial and punishment

 Horácio and Gideon were the first to be arrested and initially blamed Marcos and Thiago for the massacre, even saying that Thiago had killed his children.
-Fabrício was arrested on the same day, January 17, at night.
+Fabrício was arrested on the same day, 17 January, at night.

-Carloman dos Santos turned himself in on January 25 (the police even offered a reward of 20,000 for information), while Carlos was the last to be arrested.
+Carloman dos Santos turned himself in on 25 January (the police even offered a reward of 20,000 for information), while Carlos was the last to be arrested.

 The five prisoners, who are awaiting trial, were indicted for the crimes of robbery (robbery followed by death), corruption of minors, extortion through qualified kidnapping resulting in death, qualified homicide for base reasons and concealment of a corpse.
 Together, the penalties can exceed 300 years in prison.

 Updates

-On February 16, 2023, the DF Chamber of Deputies honored the civil police officers who elucidated the crime.
+On 16 February 2023, the DF Chamber of Deputies honored the civil police officers who elucidated the crime.